MateuszJanduraUszu/mjmem/docs/reference/allocator/allocator-operator-assign.md

 ## Return value

-Returns a reference to the allocator that was assigned to.
+Returns a reference to the allocator that `_Other` was assigned to.

 ## Exceptions